maple24/Notes/Python/README.md

 from serial.tools import list_ports
 list_ports.comports()
 ```

+## serialization
+> WHAT is (de)serialization and WHY do we need it?

+We create plenty of objects in Python every day, and these objects will eventually disappear if the program dies.
+Sometimes we want to store the state of an object **in a file or in a database**, or **transmit it across the network** for using it in the future.
+This helps us to reuse the object in different programs or even in different environments.

 ## singleton class
 > In object-oriented programming, a singleton class is a class that can have only one object (an instance of the class) at a time.